Punta Cana, Dominican Republic: Know Before You Go

 You have probably heard the phrase, “party like the Caribbean.”
 If you are yet to, it is time to discover its origin and meaning.
 Dominicans love to party and this is quite evident when you go out in Punta Cana.
 People are always happy and positive, and there are many party nightlife destinations to choose from.
 From little pubs and bars to big clubs and discotheques, Punta Cana nightlife has something for everyone.

 Located in the Dominican Republic, Punta Cana is a popular destination for vacationers hoping to relax and enjoy white sandy beaches and crystal-clear waters of the Atlantic Ocean.
-No entanto, there are things to know about Punta Cana before hopping on to that plane for your vacation.
+However, there are things to know about Punta Cana before hopping on to that plane for your vacation.